unwire/viper-demo-ios/Presentation.md

 ![left fit](images/viper-presenter-interactor.png)

+**Model**
+- Encapsulates data model of results coming from **INTERACTOR**.
+- Contains raw properties that are interesting for the use case.
+- Not suitable for display (presenter's job).

 **Interactor**
 - A PONSO encapsulating business rules for specific use case.
+- Transforms entities into models.
 - Knows what tasks needs to be carried out before returning stuff to the presenter.
 - Does not care where data comes from, uses data manager(s) for this.
-- Transforms entities into models.
+- Does not care about presentation.
 - Can subscribe to events from a data managers
 - Api should have very specific methods to meet business tasks.

-**Model**

-- Encapsulates data model of results coming from **INTERACTOR**.
-- Contains raw properties that are interesting for the use case.
-- Not suitable for display (presenter's job).

 ---